gersteinlab/siglasso/README.md

 |   ...    |   ...  |  ...	|
 |  TT>GT   |   0    |   0	|

 But life is not always so good.
-This time we sequence another tumor but observed only 100 mutations.
-It could be because of exome sequencing, sequencing depth is shallow or the tumor is "silent".
+This time we sequenced another tumor but observed only 100 mutations.
+It could be because of exome sequencing, shallow sequencing depth or "silent" tumor.
 Now we are highly unsure about the spectrum.

 | Context  | Counts | Percentage |
 | -------- | --- | --- |